-Support for Plug and Play technology is built into the system board of your computer.
+Support for Plug and Play technology is built into the system board of your PC.
 This feature makes adding options easier.
-When you add an adapter that is Plug and Play compatible, the adapter is configured automatically.
+When you add an adapter that is Plug and Play-compatible, the adapter is configured automatically.
 In most cases, no switches or jumpers have to be set on the adapter.

-If you have a problem with your computer, IBM provides an easy-to-use diagnostic program (QAPlus/PRO) that you can run to help determine if a hardware component is causing the problem.
-QAPlus/PRO and other operating system-specific diagnostic programs are included on the Ready-to-Configure CD that comes with your computer.
+If you have a problem with your PC, IBM provides an easy-to-use diagnostic program (QAPlus/PRO) that you can run to help determine if a hardware component is causing the problem.
+A startable QAPlus/PRO diskette is provided with your computer.
+In addition, operating system-specific diagnostic programs (and QAPlus/PRO) are included on the Ready-to-Configure CD that comes with your computer.
+See page 95 for additional information.